holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/01_til_and_binary/lesson_plan.md

     - Recursion
         - https://youtu.be/Zh4oVYty61M?si=34V-WuqAFQC64uN2
         - How is this like recursion?
-- Before starting first unit, going to cover TIL
+- Before starting first unit, going to cover "Today I Learned"
     - Show Josh's
         - https://github.com/jbranchaud/til
         - Go into `chrome` folder and find something interesting